5 Methods To Overcome Standardized Test Culture

 If you are a parent or grew up with siblings, you can attest to this.

-Which leads me to question why are we spending so much time and money on reinventing these tests.
+This leads me to question why are we spending so much time and money on reinventing these tests.

 I’m probably biased because I was never a good test taker, lucky for me I found a way to be successful in this test-heavy culture.
 Yet, many students are not so lucky or don’t find work-arounds like I did.